 But if you don’t have the serger, then use your regular sewing machine.

-But I strongly advise you to use thread called Eloflex – it’s first ever stretchable thread for regular sewing machines, you can sew knits with it without a serger and use the thread in upper threading and in the bobbin.
+But I strongly advise you to use a thread called Eloflex – it’s a first-ever stretchable thread for regular sewing machines, you can sew knits with it without a serger and use the thread in upper threading and in the bobbin.
 I have a review of this thread on my blog “How to use Eloflex – an innovative stretchable sewing thread from Coats”.

 Use just a regular straight stitch of the sewing machine with Eloflex thread.

 ✅ Related tutorial: A Stretch thread for sewing

 If you don’t have Eloflex, then use a narrow zigzag stitch to provide the necessary stretch.

 That’s all for sewing.
 Now let’s put it on.

 I used two brooch pins for keeping the dress on my shoulders.

 You see that brooches created a boatneck opening for the dress.
 I think it looks nice, right?

 Now let’s make it even nicer and hide the raw edges.